Ed94/gencpp/Readme.md

 ### *WHAT IS NOT PROVIDED*

-* Macro or template generation                : This library is *currently* intended to avoid those, adding support for them adds unnecessary complexity.
-  * There may be an argument to support basic templates for substitution, to reduce symbol redundancy for the user, since debuggers tend to do well for them.
-  * Any sort of template complexity however to resolve if the subtiution is valid with templates would not be supported.
+* Lambdas
-* Vendor provided dynamic dispatch (virtuals) : `override` and `final` specifiers complicate the specifier serialization.
+* Vendor provided dynamic dispatch (virtuals) : `override` and `final` specifiers complicate the specifier parsing and serialization.
 (I'll problably end up adding in later)
 * RTTI
 * Exceptions
 * Execution statement validation              : Execution expressions are defined using the untyped API.

-Keywords in from "Modern C++":
+Keywords kept from "Modern C++":

-* constexpr : Great to store compile-time constants, (easier to guarantee when emitted from gentime)
+* constexpr : Great to store compile-time constants.
-* consteval : Technically fine so long as templates are not used.
-Need to make sure to execute in moderation.
+* consteval : Technically fine, need to make sure to execute in moderation.
 * constinit : Better than constexpr at doing its job, however, its only c++ 20.
 * export    : Useful if c++ modules ever come around to actually being usable.
 * import    : ^^
 * module    : ^^

-These features are not horrible when used conservatively, or are a performance benefit (modules).

 When it comes to expressions:

-There is no support for validating expressions.
+**There is no support for validating expressions.**
-The reason: thats where the can of worms open for parsing validation.
-This library would most likey more than double in size with that addition alone.
+**The reason:** Its difficult to parse with not much of a benefit from doing so.
-Most of the time, the critical complex metaprogramming conundrums are producing the frame of abstractions around the expressions.
+Most of the time, the critical complex metaprogramming conundrums are producing the frame of abstractions around the expressions (which this library provides constructors to help validate, you can skip that process by using the untyped constructors).
-Thus its not very much a priority to add such a level of complexity to the library when there isn't a high reward or need for it.
+Its not very much a priority to add such a level of complexity to the library when there isn't a high reward or need for it.
+Especially when the priority is to keep this library small and easy to grasp for what it is.

+When it comes to templates:

+Only trivial template support is provided. the intention is for only simple, non-recursive subsitution.
+The parameters of the template are treated like regular parameter AST entries.
+This means that the typename entry for the parameter AST would be either:

+* `class`
+* `typename`
+* A fundamental type, function, or pointer type.

+Anything beyond this usage is not supported by parse_template for arguments (at least not intentionally).
+Use at your own mental peril...

+*Concepts and Constraints are not supported, its usage is non-tirival substiution.*

 ### The Data & Interface